Updated July 6, 2023

 c:\>python -m venv c:\path\to\myenv

 Here we discuss the working of virtual environment creation with Different Arguments Pass.

 These arguments are order-specific when passed while calling a function.

 - ENV_DIR: It is a positional argument that creates the directory n the environment we are working.

 These arguments can be skipped as well.
 In a nutshell, as the name specifies, these are not compulsory ones.

 - -h or –help: This optional argument displays the help message during the virtual env creation and exits.

-- –system-site-packages: This optional argument provides the access of site-packages directory to the virtual env being created.
+- –system-site-packages: This optional argument provides access to the site-packages directory to the virtual env being created.

-- –symlinks: This optional argument prefers using symlinks instead of using the copies.
+- –symlinks: This optional argument prefers using symlinks instead of using copies.

-- –copies: This optional argument prefers using copies instead of using the symlinks.
+- –copies: This optional argument prefers using copies instead of using symlinks.

 ## Python program to understand how virtual env works in python def create(self, env_dir): ## Function to create a virtualized python directory ##Target directory is the env_dir env_dir = os.path.abspath(env_dir) context = self.ensure_directories(env_dir) self.create_configuration(context) self.setup_python(context) self.setup_scripts(context) self.post_setup(context)

 Eventually, this program will not provide any output but will run several processes at the backend.

 - ensure_directories(env_dir): This function eventually creates all of the required directories.
 This returns a context object as soon as this function is called